DarkAoRaidenX/DarkAoRaidenX/README.md

 I try to stream on [Twitch](https://www.twitch.tv/darkaoraidenx)(Whenever Me or My Internet feels like it).
 Main games I would like to play is Co-op games.
 Don't care for competive/pvp type games.

+My Discord Username is: DarkAoRaidenX#6672, feel free to ask me questions or whatever, it's not like I have friends.

 <details>
   <summary>
     <h3>Favorite Games</h3>